 clone of Redhat Enterprise Linux operating system, and MATE graphical desktop

 environment.
-All of have a number of crystallographic data processing software
+All of them have most common crystallographic data processing software

 The following computing policies are implemented:

 - The account management is centralized and all workstations access the same